 Over the years Stinky Grooves has hosted the likes of Andrew Weatherall, Adrian Sherwood & the On-U Sound crew, Roots Manuva, Money Mark, RSD, Burnt Friedman and many others.
 Ultimately it remains Jim’s distinctive territory and unsafe space – a veritable temple of renking risky riddims and dangerous dubwise manoeuvres trodding across the genres with scant regard for loose lugs or soft sensibilities.

-Approaching its 30th year as one of bFM’s most long standing and top ranking respected, specialist shows, Stinky Grooves is now pre-recorded weekly at Jim’s West Auckland bunker and sponsored by the up North niceness of the Leigh Sawmill.
+Now in its 31st year as one of bFM’s most long standing and top ranking respected, specialist shows, these days Stinky Grooves is pre-recorded weekly at Jim’s West Auckland bunker.

 Subscribers to Stinky Grooves on Mixcloud Select not only receive the show in advance but also cop exclusive mixes and archive radio show on the weekly for a fiver a month.
 How about that.